Gross Worker Flows over the Life Cycle

 joint with Tomaz Cajner and Toshihiko Mukoyama

-Accepted for publication at the Journal of Money, Credit and Banking
+Forthcoming at the Journal of Money, Credit and Banking

 We analyze the gross worker flows over the life cycle by constructing a quantitative general equilibrium model.
 Using US data, we first document the life-cycle patterns of flows across different labor market states (employment, unemployment, and not in the labor force), as well as job-to-job transitions.
 We then build a model of the aggregate labor market that incorporates the life cycle of workers, consumption-saving decisions, and labor market frictions.
 We estimate the model and use it to examine the effects of policies on aggregate labor market outcomes.
 In particular, we analyze a taxes-and- transfers policy and an unemployment insurance policy.